w3c/opentrack-cg/spec/model/overview.md

 Please, note that this representation for time is not sufficient for time performances.
 Sprint competitions are time scaled to 0.01 seconds, so performances need to be measured with better resolution.
 See [Quantitative Values](#Quantitative-Values).

-### Distances
+### Height and Distance

-Some Athletics disciplines (i.e., throwing events and jumps) measure performances as distances.
+Some Athletics disciplines (i.e., throwing events and jumps) measure performances as distance.
 IAAF specifies measures in whole centimetres.

-Also, distances are needed to describe the event in the case of races (e.g., 200m, 3000m steeplechase, length of cross-country course, etc.).
-In this case, distances are usually measured in meters (kilometers) or miles.
+Also, distance describes the event in the case of races (e.g., 200m, 3000m steeplechase, length of cross-country course, etc.).
+In this case, distance is usually measured in meters (kilometers) or miles.
 See [Quantitative Values](#Quantitative-Values).

 ### Quantitative Values